gszep/gpuweb/Roadmap.md

 >
 > MM: I can start!

+("MVP" means "Minimum Viable Product" and refers to a version 0 of the API.)

 - High level object model (Relationship between buffers, queues, renderpasses, etc.)
   - Consensus: There should be at least one type of queue: a queue that can perform rendering, compute, and memory operations
   - Consensus: MVP will include compute facilities